AlexisAuriac/crypto_2022_2023/notes.md

 http://flip1.geographer.fr/login -> send user and password to get cookie http://flip1.geographer.fr/flag -> can get flag if cookie says you are admin

-strat: flip 1 bit in cookie to change boolean and make admin\
+strat 1: flip 1 bit in cookie to change boolean and make admin\
 * get base cookie
 * make new cookie, try get flag, repeat